BVI-CC: A Dataset for Research on Video Compression and Quality Assessment: Conclusions

 \section{Conclusions}

-This paper presents performance evaluation results for three major contemporary video codecs, HEVC HM, AV1, and VVC VTM, based on both objective and subjective assessments.
-Representative test sequences at UHD and HD resolutions were encoded using these codecs to achieve pre-defined target bitrates.
-The convex hull rate-distortion optimisation has been further employed to compare HEVC HM and AV1 across different resolutions (HD and below) and across a wider bit rate range.
-The collected subjective data have also been used to evaluate six commonly used quality metrics.
-Overall, for the tested versions, HM and AV1 are not significantly different in terms of perceived quality at the same bit rates and all resolution-groups.
-The tested VTM version is however performing significantly better than HM and AV1.
-All the original and compressed video sequences and their corresponding subjective scores are now available online\footnote{https://vilab.blogs.bristol.ac.uk/?p=2295} for public testing.
+This paper presents a video database of nine representative UHD source sequences and 306 compressed versions of these along with their associated objective and subjective quality assessment results.
+The testing configurations include spatial resampling (from 540p to 1080p) and encoding by three major contemporary video codecs, HEVC HM, AV1, and VVC VTM at pre-defined target bit rates.
+For one of the three test cases, the convex hull rate-distortion optimisation has been employed to compare HEVC HM and AV1 across different resolutions (from 540p to 1080p) and across a wider bit rate range.
+All the original and compressed video sequences and their corresponding quality scores are available online for public testing (see~\cite{BVI-CC}) with the aim to facilitate research on video compression and video quality across video codecs.
+To the best of our knowledge, this is the first public dataset that contains encodings from VVC, AV1, and HEVC.